-Holkham National Nature Reserve, with its spectacular, yet fragile, coastal habitat, provides a home for many rare and important wildlife species.
+Holkham National Nature Reserve, with its spectacular 11 mile stretch of fragile windswept coastline, including a maze of creeks and marshes, unspoilt sand dunes and tranquil pine forests, provides a home for many rare and important wildlife species.

 Main habitat: Coastal